jetemi/Exam-prep/dbms II.md

     *   **Different structures:**  Relational schema vs. schema-less NoSQL databases, varying table structures, inconsistent naming conventions, etc.
     *   **Semantic heterogeneity:**  Different interpretations or meanings of the same data across different systems or contexts (e.g., "customer" might mean different things in sales and marketing databases).

-**In short:**

-*   **Database Heterogeneity:**  Different *types of database systems*.
-*   **Data Heterogeneity:** Different *types of data* within or across databases.

-Database heterogeneity is about the *DBMS technology*, while data heterogeneity is about the *data itself*.
-Data heterogeneity can exist even within a single database system if it stores diverse types of information.

 **5b.
 List and briefly describe four tools that can be used to restore a database after failure.
 [8 Marks]**

-Here are four tools used for database restoration after a failure:

 1.  **Database Backup and Restore Utilities:**
     *   **Tool:**  DBMS-specific utilities provided by database vendors (e.g., `mysqldump` and `mysql` in MySQL, `pg_dump` and `pg_restore` in PostgreSQL, RMAN in Oracle, SQL Server Management Studio backup/restore).
     *   **Description:** These tools allow you to create **backups** of the database (or parts of it) at regular intervals.
 Backups are copies of the database files or logical database structure.
 In case of failure, you can use the **restore** utility to load a backup and recreate the database from the saved state.
-    *   **Types of Backups:** Full backups (copy everything), differential backups (changes since last full backup), incremental backups (changes since last backup of any type).

 2.  **Transaction Logs (Redo Logs and Undo Logs):**
     *   **Tool:**  Transaction logs are automatically maintained by the DBMS.
 They are not tools *you* directly use to "restore" in the same way as backup utilities, but they are *essential* for recovery.
     *   **Description:** Transaction logs record every transaction operation (insert, update, delete) before it is permanently applied to the database.
         *   **Redo logs:** Record operations that need to be *redone* (reapplied) during recovery to bring the database to a consistent state after a crash.
 These logs contain information about committed transactions.
         *   **Undo logs:** Record operations that need to be *undone* (rolled back) during recovery to undo the effects of uncommitted or failed transactions.
-    *   **Recovery Process:** During recovery after a failure, the DBMS uses transaction logs to:
-        *   **Redo committed transactions:**  Reapply the operations from redo logs to ensure that all committed changes are reflected in the database.
-        *   **Undo uncommitted transactions:** Rollback the operations from undo logs to reverse the effects of incomplete transactions, ensuring atomicity.

 3.  **Checkpoints/Database Dumps:**
     *   **Tool:**  Checkpoint mechanisms are part of the DBMS.
 Database dumps are often created using backup utilities.
     *   **Description:**
         *   **Checkpoints:**  Periodic operations performed by the DBMS to synchronize in-memory database buffers with disk storage.
 A checkpoint records the current state of the database and writes all modified data and log records in memory to disk.
 Checkpoints help to shorten recovery time by reducing the amount of log data that needs to be processed during recovery.
         *   **Database Dumps:**  Similar to backups but often refer to logical backups (e.g., SQL scripts to recreate the database schema and data).
 Dumps can be used for restoration.
-    *   **Recovery Benefit:** Checkpoints establish known consistent points in the database's history.
-During recovery, the DBMS can start from the last checkpoint and only process log records since that checkpoint, significantly speeding up the recovery process.

 4.  **Recovery Managers (DBMS Recovery Subsystem):**
     *   **Tool:**  Recovery Manager is an integral component of the DBMS itself.
 It's not a separate tool you install, but a built-in subsystem.
     *   **Description:** The Recovery Manager is the DBMS component that **automates the recovery process** after a failure.
 It uses backups, transaction logs, and checkpoints to bring the database back to a consistent and operational state.
-    *   **Functions:**
-        *   **Failure Detection:**  Detects database failures (crashes, errors).
-        *   **Recovery Algorithm Implementation:**  Executes the recovery algorithm (e.g., based on redo/undo logs).
-        *   **Rollback and Rollforward:** Performs rollback of uncommitted transactions and rollforward of committed transactions using transaction logs.
-        *   **Database Restart:**  Restarts the database system after recovery is complete.

-**In summary, database restoration relies on a combination of backup/restore utilities for creating and loading database copies, transaction logs for ensuring data consistency and durability, checkpoints for optimizing recovery speed, and the DBMS Recovery Manager to automate the recovery process.**

 **5c.
 How can data integrity be maintained in a database?
 [3½ Marks]**

-**Answer:**

 Data integrity refers to the **accuracy, consistency, validity, and reliability of data** in a database.
 It ensures that data is correct and trustworthy.
 Data integrity can be maintained through various mechanisms:

 1.  **Constraints:**
     *   **Purpose:** Rules enforced by the DBMS to restrict the data that can be entered into the database, ensuring data validity and consistency.
-    *   **Types:**
-        *   **Primary Key Constraints:**  Ensure uniqueness and non-null values for primary key columns, uniquely identifying each record in a table.
-        *   **Foreign Key Constraints:**  Maintain referential integrity by enforcing relationships between tables.
-Foreign keys must either match a primary key value in the related table or be NULL.
-        *   **Unique Constraints:**  Ensure that values in specified columns (other than primary keys) are unique across all rows in a table.
-        *   **NOT NULL Constraints:**  Prevent NULL values from being inserted into specific columns, ensuring that essential attributes always have values.
-        *   **Check Constraints:**  Define custom rules that data values must satisfy (e.g., price must be greater than zero, age must be within a valid range).

 2.  **Data Types:**
     *   **Purpose:**  Defining appropriate data types for columns (e.g., INTEGER, VARCHAR, DATE, DECIMAL) ensures that data is stored in the correct format and prevents invalid data from being entered.
 DBMS will validate data against the defined data type.